 "Disappointments are inevitable; discouragement is a choice"

-As a sales professional, getting frustrated is a business recipe for disaster.
+As a sales professional, getting frustrated is a recipe for disaster.
 I’m sure you’ve experienced some degree of this within your sales journey.

 "Discouragement is a constant temptation and something that can be a constant companion if we don't have a strategy."

-They self-reflect for a moment, asking themselves...
+They self-reflect, asking themselves...

 "Change your sales sob story into a sales success story"

 First, let's define a pity party.
 It's a way of experiencing discouragement, in which you spend time feeling sorry for yourself; whining endlessly about how crappy your sales life has become.
-Invites are usually sent out to close friends and loved ones.
+Invitations are usually sent out to colleagues, close friends and loved ones.
 They attend to comfort your poor soul as you ask yourself what you did to deserve the discouragement.

 "When your mind is not clear, it starts to play tricks on you"